norcross/comment-blacklist-manager/README.md

 #### Can I add my own terms to the blacklist?

 Yes.
-Individual terms can be added to the “Local Blacklist” field in the “Settings > Discussion” area of WordPress.
+Individual terms can be added to the "Local Blacklist" field in the "Settings > Discussion" area of WordPress.
 Each term must be entered on its own line.

 #### Can I exclude terms from the blacklist?

 Yes.
-Individual terms can be excluded from the automatically fetched blacklist by adding them to the “Excluded Terms” field in the “Settings > Discussion” area of WordPress.
+Individual terms can be excluded from the automatically fetched blacklist by adding them to the "Excluded Terms" field in the "Settings > Discussion" area of WordPress.
 Each term must be entered on its own line.